mousumibaruah-24/Resources/Wget.md

 Copied from https://www.labnol.org/software/wget-command-examples/28750/

 ![Wget](https://img.labnol.org/di/wget-mirror-site.png)
 Wget is a free utility – available for Mac, Windows and Linux (included) – that can help you accomplish all this and more.
 What makes it different from most download managers is that wget can follow the HTML links on a web page and recursively download the files.
-It is the same tool that a soldier had used to download thousands of secret documents from the US army’s Intranet that were later published on the Wikileaks website.
-Mirror an entire website with  wget Spider Websites with Wget – 20 Practical Examples

-Wget is extremely powerful, but like with most other command line programs, the plethora of options it supports can be intimidating to new users.
-Thus what we have here are a collection of wget commands that you can use to accomplish common tasks from downloading single files to mirroring entire websites.
-It will help if you can read through the wget manual but for the busy souls, these commands are ready to execute.

 1. Download a single file from the Internet